AdobeDocs/journey-optimizer.en/help/using/content-management/generative-web.md

     ![](assets/text-genai-5.png){zoomable="yes"}

-1. Insert personalization fields to customize your email content based on profiles data.
+1. Insert personalization fields to customize your web content based on profiles data.
 [Learn more about content personalization](../personalization/personalize.md)

     ![](assets/text-genai-6.png){zoomable="yes"}

-1. After defining your message content, click the **[!UICONTROL Simulate content]** button to control the rendering, and check personalization settings with test profiles.
-[Learn more](../preview-test/preview-content.md)
+1. Once you authored your web experience using the web designer, click the **[!UICONTROL Simulate content]** button to control the rendering, and check personalization settings with test profiles.
+[Learn more](../content-management/preview-content.md)

     ![](assets/text-genai-7.png){zoomable="yes"}

-1. When you have defined your content, audience and schedule, you are ready to prepare your email delivery.
-[Learn more](../monitor/prepare-send.md)
+1. When you have defined your content, audience and schedule, you can review and activate your web campaign.
+[Learn more](../web/create-web.md#activate-web-campaign)

 ## Image generation with the AI Assistant {#generative-image}